pancho-dev/pancho-dev/content/posts/whats-ulid.md

 -rw-r--r-- 1 nobody nogroup  279 Jun 27 17:00 meta.json
 -rw-r--r-- 1 nobody nogroup    9 Jun 27 17:00 tombstones
 ```
 Ever since I looked into that folder I wondered about the logic behind the design.
-Then some day I was looking trought the prometheus code and I came across the term ulid.
+Then some day I was looking trought the Prometheus code and I came across the term ulid.
 Off course I quickly googled the term and found out what it was, then the whole directory structure stated to make sense.
 I won't get into details of that as it is a subject matter that probably could get 2 or 3 blog posts itself.
 But I will get into details what ulid are and it might give developers some perspective to solve some problems in a clever way like promtetheus developers did.

 # What is it then?